BIGBEASTISHANK/Platform-Shooter/readme.md

 ## Steps
 - Clone this repo
-- Go to Game > Linux folder
+- Go to Game > [Your os] folder
 - Run `Basic Platformer 2d.x86_64` this file

-# OR RUN THIS COMMAND
+# OR RUN THIS COMMAND WHEN ON LINUX

 **if doing first time**
 ```sh